-The development plan for our Chamonix site allows us to add an additional hotel wing.
-We are currently evaluating whether to build this additional hotel wing now, given the ease to do so while we construct the broader Chamonix project.
+The development plan for our Chamonix site allows us to add an additional hotel wing at some future date.
 That additional wing, if constructed, would increase the total capacity of our hotel by 23%, to approximately 370 guestrooms.
-We believe that it could be funded, along with the rest of the project, from our existing cash balances, which totaled \$281.5 million at the end of the second quarter.
 Such addition requires approvals from the Cripple Creek Historic Preservation Commission and Cripple Creek City Council.
 There can be no assurance that we will obtain such approvals and choose to further expand our Chamonix project.
+Management recently decided to defer consideration of such expansion until after the completion of Chamonix's construction.